MIMICLab/MIMICLab.github.io/elements.md

 nav-menu: true
 ---

-# About MIMIC
+# About MIMIC Lab

-The Multimodal Interactive Machine Intelligence Center is dedicated to advancing human-interactive, multimodal AI.
+The Multimodal Interactive Machine Intelligence Creation Laboratory is dedicated to advancing human-interactive, multimodal AI.

 Our focus is on creating AI that can understand, communicate with, and empathize with humans.